Portugal and former colony Angola seek to repair ties

 After years of tensions, Portugal and its one-time African colony Angola are seeking to put relations back on track, with high-level visits planned to push economic ties and repair their troubled past.

-Portuguese Prime Minister Antonio Costa arrives in Luanda on Monday, while Angola's President Joao Lourenco is due to visit Lisbon on November 23 and 24.
+Portuguese Prime Minister Antonio Costa arrived in Luanda on Monday, while Angola's President Joao Lourenco is due to visit Lisbon on November 23 and 24.

 The diplomacy marks an effort to move beyond the legacy of colonial rule over Angola that ended in 1975 when Portugal withdrew without handing over power and Angola sank into civil war until 2002.